 We explore the impact of systemic prejudice and stereotyping.
 While this is a serious theme, please rest assured that we introduce students to it in an age-appropriate way.
 We want to equip our pupils with the knowledge they need to both be aware of and combat prejudice and uphold Fundamental British Values.
 All of this underlines that we want our pupils to be aware of inequality, to understand its causes and effects and to be committed to doing something about it.

 Throughout the curriculum and most particularly in RSHE (Relationships, Sex and Health Education), TPR (Theology, Philosophy & Religion) & RS (Religious Studies) and in PPE (Politics, Philosophy & Ethics), pupils focus on contemporary issues of race, religion, gender, disability, sexism, sexuality, ageism, poverty and the environment.
 We incorporate texts and articles in lessons including varied voices and themes and strive to make our school environment diverse and stimulating in activities and displays.
 Our EDI (Equality, Diversity, Inclusion) Committee meets very regularly, feeding back to the whole school in assemblies and form times.

 Our discussions in a variety of subjects, our frequent pastoral sessions and form times, year group assemblies and debates are characterised by free-flowing open dialogue and respectful discussion and we investigate and celebrate diversity in all its forms.

 Our Enrichment Weeks have helped us to explore a variety of other cultures; one of these was based around our work with a school in Malawi where we send resources and help to train teachers.

 “Value yourself, value others, value our world” sits at the heart of all that we do at Solefield.
 We take our duties towards broader society seriously.
-Challenging racism must be part of that and this must include significant and ongoing self-reflection on our part.
+Challenging prejudice in any form must be part of that and this must include significant and ongoing self-reflection on our part.